 Collection of photographs from the Botanical Garden of Padua from 1880 to 1992 as well as other botanical gardens in Italy and abroad.

-The collection includes the technical reports of digitisation projects stored in Phaidra.
+The technical reports of digitisation projects stored in Phaidra.